 In several areas of industry, mission-critical communication platforms – being 100% operational - are a must.
 Think of communication lines between crane operators and ground personnel or between control rooms and security guards patrolling the floor.

-The single-antenna device proposed by MuSCLe-IoT will need the ability to switch between networks based on the needs of the current application, network availability, link quality and environmental conditions.
+The single-antenna device with its advanced communication stack, both developed the by MuSCLe-IoT consortium, has the ability to switch between networks based on the needs of the current application, network availability, link quality and environmental conditions.

-Multimodal Sub-Gigahertz Communication and Localization for Low-power IoT applications
+Multimodal Sub-Gigahertz Communication and Localization for Low-power IoT applications.

 MuSCLe-IoT is an imec.icon research project funded by imec and Agentschap Innoveren & Ondernemen.

-It started on 01.04.2017 and is set to run until 31.03.2019.
+It started on 01.04.2017 and was set to run until 31.03.2019.